payu-india/CMS-Chatbot/docs/Offerings/introduction-refunds/index.md

 * The customer must have made the payment within a specific time frame or using a PayU product.
 * You have the transaction ID, date, and transaction amount.

-## Understanding refunds

-### Types of refunds

-A refund can either be full or partial:

-* **Full refund**: 100% of the amount paid is returned to your customer.
-* **Partial refund** – The amount you received will be returned to the customer.
-Multiple partial refunds can be made until the full amount has been refunded.

 ## How to get a refund from various PayU India products?

 PayU offers refunds for payments made using PayU India products: PayU Offers, PayU Partners, Split Settlements, etc. Generally, you need to initiate a refund request using any of the following methods: